 Looking around for a wedding photographer is a daunting experience for anyone.
 If you are a potential bride or groom, your wedding is a once in a lifetime occasion.
 What you are looking for is someone you can trust, someone who is passionate and also has the technical ability to do the job well.
-There are many to choose from in London and in the South East.
+There are many to choose from in the South East.
 Knowing what to ask wedding photographers can be difficult if you have no experience of this.

 Finding someone who understands the traditions and ceremonies involved in Muslim, Hindu and Sikh weddings is key for you to book the right photographer.
 If your wedding is bringing people together who are from different cultural or even religious backgrounds, it’s important that you hire someone who understands the sensitivities.

 Instinctive Images have photographed Muslim, Sikh and Hindu weddings, as well as weddings with a fusion of guests from different ethnicities.
 Just take a look at our website.

 I have put together 10 key questions you can ask the photographer when you are looking around.
 Feel free to put these in an Email, Facebook Messenger or text so that you have a record of what you have asked.

 Ask the photographer about how much experience they have in photographing weddings.
 Depending on what faith you are, establish whether they have photographed weddings in religious settings – a Gurdwara which is a Sikh temple, Mosque which is a Muslim venue or a registration office.
 Find out if they understand the etiquettes in photographing weddings where females may be uncomfortable with a male photographer.
 At Instinctive Images, I ensure a female assistant accompanies me at Muslim wedding shoots.